EPW80/Hack-GitHub-commit-activity/README.md

 ### Disclaimer

-Please note that this tool is for educational and recreational purposes only.
+Just so you know, this tool is for educational and recreational purposes only.
 Any unethical use of this tool will not be the responsibility of the creator.
 Always respect GitHub's terms of service and use this tool responsibly.